 In many countries there are more minority groups for which the survey has been completed for.
 In case of Italy, for example, three different minority communities are present in the survey: Croats, Ladins and Slovenes.
 Yet Italy, just as other countries, has a different communication approach towards its different minority groups.

-In case of the Ladin ethnic group, COVID-19 related information is available through various channels: regional and governments communicate in mother tongue and, at the same time, the minority organization is also active.
-In Slovenian partial information is available, provided the regional government, meanwhile no information channeled in Croat.
-As a result. presenting the data by country would be misleading, due to the different approaches towards the minority communities living on the territory of the same country. dependent on legislation recognition of minorities/language groups.
+In case of the Ladin ethnic group.
+COVID-19 related information is available through various channels: both regional and local aovernments communicate in mother tongue and, at the same time, the minority organization is also active.
+In Slovenian partial information is available, provided bv the regional government, meanwhile no information is channeled in Croat.
+As a result. presenting the data by country would be misleading, due to the different approaches towards the minority communities living on the territory of the same country, dependent on legislation and recognition of minorities/language groups.
 In each case, however, we present descriptive examples from each surveyed country.